 In 2007, he moved to the Biomedical Engineering Department of Duke University as post-doctoral scholar under the supervision of C. S. Henriquez with a "fellowship for advanced researcher" from the Swiss National Science Foundation

-He was appointed "Professeur sous octroi adjoint" (Assistant Professor; August 2009) and then "Professeur sous octroi agrégé" (Associate Professor; June 2014) and then "Professeur agrégé" (Tenured Associate Professor; February 2018) at the University of Montreal (UdeM) in the Dept. of Pharmacology and Physiology.
+He was appointed "Professeur sous octroi adjoint" (Assistant Professor; August 2009), "Professeur sous octroi agrégé" (Associate Professor; June 2014) and then "Professeur agrégé" (Tenured Associate Professor; February 2018) at the University of Montreal (UdeM) in the Dept. of Pharmacology and Physiology.
 His lab is located in the Research Center of the Hopital du Sacre-Coeur de Montreal.

 He is a member of the Institute of Biomedical Engineering (IGB, UdeM), the Centre for Applied Mathematics in Bioscience and Medicine (CAMBAM, McGill), and the "Groupe de Recherche en Sciences et Technologies Biomedicales" (GRSTB, Polytechnique Montreal).
 He is the recipient of career awards (Research scholar Junior 1 and Junior 2) from the Fonds de Recherche du Quebec en Sante (FRSQ).Research Interests